javier-gallardo-saenz/CV/README.md

 # 📄 Curriculum Vitae

 Hi!
-I'm Javier Gallardo Sáenz, a [your role, e.g., Master's student in Computer Science / Machine Learning Researcher / Software Engineer], passionate about [your areas of interest, e.g., machine learning, computational biology, and open-source development].
+I'm Javier Gallardo Sáenz, a Master's student in Applied Mathematics, passionate about the analysis, prediction and control of complex systems.
+I am particularly interested in mathematical and computational biology and the intersection between machine learning and dynamical systems.

 This repository contains my up-to-date CV as well as a list of my publications and research work.